 If you’ve been looking for a new job, you’ve probably come across a few postings on Glassdoor.

 In this article, I’ll take a close look at five things to know about the job posting site including how it works, how to upload your resume and how to find and apply for jobs.
-I’ve used job postings sites in the past to find work and recently checked out Glassdoor to see how it compares.
+I’ve used job postings sites in the past to find work and checked out Glassdoor to see how it compares.

 How To Find Work on Glassdoor